pabvald/image-segmentation/README.md

 ### Report

-For this project, we have elaborated a [report](./docs/report.pdf) in the NIPS 2020 format explaining in detail our work during this project.
+We have elaborated a [report](./docs/report.pdf) in the NIPS 2020 format explaining in detail our work during this project.

 ### Notebooks